THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Days at sea are the busiest times in the Rainforest Room.
 Days in port are quieter as of course there are less people on the ship.
-We have found though that days at Castway Cay tend to be quite busy.
-We would have expected that this would be a quieter time, but in the afternoon people are beginning to come back onto the ship after a day on the island.
+However, I have found though that days at Castway Cay tend to be quite busy.
+I would have expected that this would be a quieter time, but in the afternoon people are beginning to come back onto the ship after a day on the island.
 It is amazing to be able to look out over towards Castaway Cay from the hot tub though!

 Which is the best Disney Cruise Rainforest Room?

-We recommend the Rainforest Rooms on all of the Disney ships, but by far the best are the ones on the Disney Fantasy and the Dream.
+We recommend the Disney Cruise Rainforest Rooms on all of the ships, but by far the best are the ones on the Disney Fantasy and the Dream.
 The design and the amount of space allocated to the Rainforest Rooms on the newer ships is definitely better than the classic ships.
 The fact that you can see outside of the room and get amazing ocean views is a huge plus on the Fantasy and the Dream.

 Having said that, the classic ships are still very much worth some time in the Rainforest Room.
 Yes, they are smaller but they have many of the same relaxing elements.
 The stone chairs are fabulous on all of the ships.
-The classic ships Rainforest Rooms have been reimagined in recent years and it has made a big difference.
-The classic ships do not have the bot tubs, but for me that doesn’t really matter as I am not a big fan of the hot tub design in the Rainforest.
+The classic ships Rainforest Rooms have been re-imagined in recent years and it has made a big difference.
+The classic ships do not have the hot tubs, but for me that doesn’t really matter as I am not a big fan of the hot tub design in the Rainforest.